ETC-A/etca-spec/etc-semantics/etc.md

 The remainder of the file is left-overs from the proof-of-concept definition, which I am leaving here because I suspect parts of the decoding logic will be useful as I rewrite the definition.
+The code blocks are ignored by the K compiler.

 ```
   syntax KItem ::= "#cycle"